sergeevii123/thriftvsrestbenchmark/README.md

 ###How to run locally on Linux and docker0 ip is 172.17.0.1:
 * ./gradlew clean build dB
 * ./gradlew startDockers
-* Open Consul 127.0.0.1:8500 in browser and wait for all service to turn green
+* Open Consul 127.0.0.1:8500 in browser and wait for all services('thriftclient', 'thriftsender', 'restclient', 'restsender') to turn green
 * ./gradlew test:bootRun

 ###How to run locally on docker machine